Fl0k3n/kfe/README.md

 # Models

-Application uses the following models/libraries:
+Application uses the following models/libraries for english directories:
-- CLIP embeddings - for each image and video (from which multiple image frames are extracted) application generates CLIP embeddings using [openai/clip model](https://huggingface.co/openai/clip-vit-base-patch32).
-This enables searching images by arbitrary text, without need for any annotations.
 - Transcriptions - for each audio and video files transcription is generated using [openai/whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) model if you have CUDA or Apple silicon, otherwise [openai/whisper-base](https://huggingface.co/openai/whisper-base).
 This model requires more hardware resources than other models, you might want to change it, see the next section.
 - OCR - for each image application attempts to extract text using [easyocr](https://github.com/JaidedAI/EasyOCR) library.
+- CLIP embeddings - for each image and video (from which multiple image frames are extracted) application generates CLIP embeddings using [openai/clip](https://huggingface.co/openai/clip-vit-base-patch32) model.
+This enables searching images by arbitrary text, without need for any annotations.
-- Text embeddings - application generates embeddings of each type of text that can be searched (descriptions that you can write manually, transcriptions and OCR results) using [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model.
+- Text embeddings - application generates embeddings of each type of text that can be searched (descriptions that you can write manually, transcriptions and OCR results) using [BAAI/bge-large-en-v1.5](https://huggingface.co/BAAI/bge-large-en-v1.5) model.
 - Text lemmatization - each type of text and every user query is preprocessed using [spacy/en_core_web_trf](https://spacy.io/models/en#en_core_web_lg) lemmatization model for lexical search purposes.
 If you are unfamilar what this means, the tldr is that different forms of the same word (like `work = working = worked`) will be treated the same during this type of search.

 ## Changing models and finetuning

 Application uses models from huggingface, for various reasons you might want to change them.
 Transcription model is the most resource demanding and can be changed with: `kfe --transcription-model <huggingface model id>`, where model id could be, for example, `openai/whisper-small`.
 See `kfe --help` for more info.

 Currently other models can be changed only by modifying the source code.
 In order to do that see [backend/kfe/dependencies.py](backend/kfe/dependencies.py) file and adjust it accordingly.
+If you change embedding model make sure to remove `.embeddings` directory so that embeddings will be recreated.

 You might also want to finetune some models.
 In [backend/kfe/finetuning](backend/kfe/finetuning) there are jupyter notebooks that can help you with that.
 Currently there are only notebooks for transcription model, as initially I tried a smaller wav2vec model: [jonatasgrosman/wav2vec2-large-xlsr-53-english](https://huggingface.co/jonatasgrosman/wav2vec2-large-xlsr-53-english).
 Finetuning is especially beneficial if words in your files are spoken by a small number of different people.
 The recommended approach is to analyze the directory and generate initial bad transcriptions, fix some of them manually using GUI (even ~10 examples per speaker can significantly improve results), finetune the model on them and rerun transcription generation (`kfe --retranscribe-auto-transcribed`) to obtain higher quality.